bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 Just for fun let add a voice that reads the clock every full hour.
 I used the cloud.ibm.com text-to-speech to synthesize the voice.
 They offer a free service for up to 10000 words in 30 days.
 Enough for 24 hours.
 After signing up and choosing the text-to-speech service, I get the api key and the url to call the service.
 I called it with curl and it returns and saves an ogg file.
+Let's put on the screen the seconds in binary, just for fun.
+To show we are programmers :-)

 ## better icons

 I will never make a really beautiful icon or any graphic design.
 I am a programmer.
 But I can put some effort into it to make it a little better.
 PWA needs a lot of different icon sizes.
 A lot.
 Maybe some of them are not needed or some are missing.
 I don't know because I copied this png files and html code from the internet.
 Who knows?
 There are some online services and CLI to make all this pngs with different sizes, but not even one is consistent.
 In the end I finished using paint.net or gimp and resized them manually.
+Idea for the next project: make a CLI and web-service that makes all this icons, html and manifest boilerplate.

 ## Conclusion